 Three Types of Skin Cancer

-Skin cancer is so called because it tends to develop in the three types of cells in the top layer of the skin, the epidermis.
-Exposure to ultraviolet light, UVA and UVB, from the sun and other sources is the primary cause although heredity and immune system deficiency are among other factors that can contribute.
+Skin cancer the three types of cells in the top layer of the skin, the epidermis.
+Exposure to ultraviolet light, UVA and UVB, from the sun and other sources is the primary cause although heredity and a compromised immune system can contribute.

 Basal Cell Carcinoma (BCC)